raulzavala/real-time-bus/README.md

 ## :dart: About ##

 Real Time Tracker Project.
 Trying to use JS, HTML, CSS and MAPBOX API.

+This project uses JavaScript with Mapbox API as a tool to view real time map data tracking the bus route from MIT to Harvard.

 ## :sparkles: Try this web app! ##